panicfarm/statbot_common/AVCI.md

   - $V = \sum_j v_j$
   - $\Sigma_2 = \sum_j v_j^2$
   - $N = |\{j: v_j>0\}|$

+Here $N$ is the current number of active taker IDs, so at window end $T$ we have $N = N(T)$.

+Assumptions:

+- Fills are supplied to each bucket in non-decreasing timestamp order.
+- Evictions remove fills from the head of the deque in timestamp order.

 ### Insert (arrival at time $t$)